tech4germany/Siteseeker/README.md

 ## System Architecture
 ![](Siteseeker_Deployment_Diagram.png)

-The Siteseeker Prototype consumes data from other outside services and uses a map framework to visualize the data in an Angular based Web App.
+The Siteseeker Prototype consumes data from other external services and uses a map framework to visualize the data in an Angular based Web App.
 In the following we want to elaborate on the different components that we utilised, which are displayed in the deployment diagram above.

 ### Angular & UI Library
 We use the web application framework [Angular](https://angular.io/) as the base platform for our web application.
 It provides us with a framework for routing and bundling the application, and delivers a rich ecosystem of tools and libraries.